 Best Grinder For Beginners

-The Weston #8 Meat Grinder - Black or the Weston #12 750 Watt Grinder are both good entry level grinders that will allow you to stuff larger diameter casings as well.
-These grinders work best for smaller batches (5-10 lb) and need to be allowed to cool down and not run for more than 5 minutes.
-If you are looking for the next step up both the Butcher and Pro Series Grinders are capable of handling heavier duties.
+The Walton’s #8 Meat Grinder or the Walton’s #12 Meat Grinder are both good entry-level grinders that will allow you to stuff larger diameter casings as well.
+These grinders work best for smaller batches (5-10 lb).

 $500 Budget for Equipment

 If I have $500 to purchase my equipment to make Fresh Sausage I would buy a 7 lb Sausage Stuffer for $160, a 20 lb Meat Mixer for $110.
-This leaves you with $230 making the Weston #12 750 Watt Meat Grinder the best grinder at that price point.
-The other option would be to break the budget (or save up!) and get a Weston Butcher #8 $329.99 or #12 for $399.99.
+This leaves you with $230 but the Walton’s #8 Meat Grinder for $379.99 is worth breaking the budget.

 Other Equipment Or Supplies